TBrost/Brost-Resume/docs/index.md

 - The third and final project I completed was an additional dynamic dashboard using a variety of import methods and SQL queries within google sheets to pull company inventory levels and predicted demands for each product from the afor mentioned demand dashboard.
 This Order Dashboard allow viewing of monthly inventory levels based on current levels, any inbound items (in the process of shipping), as well as selectively estimate and include late products (old orders that haven't been shipped yet), as well as predicted orders and arrivals.

 `April 2021 - Current`
-__Brigham Young University-Idaho__, - Mathematics Tutor - Rexburg, ID
+__Brigham Young University-Idaho__, - Mathematics/Economics Tutor - Rexburg, ID

-- Work 1-on-1 with students or groups of students to help tutor and assist them in course work and understanding in a variety of basic and upper-level college mathematics courses including;
+- Work 1-on-1 with students or groups of students to help tutor and assist them in course work and understanding in a variety of introductory and upper-level college courses including;
     - Algebra
-    - Introductory Statistics
+    - Introductory & Intermediate Statistics
-    - Intermediate Statistics
+    - Economic Statistics and Calculus
+    - Econometrics
+    - Financial Analytics
-    - Economics focused Calculus
+    - Macro & Micro Economics

 ### Food Service